ros2/design/articles/ros2_threat_model.md

 can be compromised.
 For instance, actors may be able to give commands to the robot which may be abused to attack the system.

-**Assets** represent any user, resource (e.g. disk space), or property (user physical safety) of the system that should be defended against attackers.
+**Assets** represent any user, resource (e.g. disk space), or property (e.g. physical safety of users) of the system that should be defended against attackers.

 **Entry points** represent how the system is interacting with the world (communication channels, API, sensors, etc.).